ssawane/ft_containers/README.md

 # ft_containers
-In this project, reimplemented some of the STL containers, defined by the ISO 1998.
+In this project, we reimplemented some of the STL containers, defined by the ISO 1998.
 Those containers are :

 - vector